Code-Institute-Submissions/milestone-project-28/README.md

 - The text in services.html and about.html was taken from https://kingpt.ie
 - Font Awesome used for icons
 ## Acknowledgements
-- Inspiration for colors, layout and features was taken from https://kingpt.ie which is the real business page for King Performance Therapy
+- Inspiration for colors, layout and features was taken from https://kingpt.ie which is the real business page for King Performance Therapy, owned by the creater of this project.